 Core Clinical Systems Renewal Program (CCSRP)

-The Northern Territory Department of Health currently uses four core systems to support client health services.
-These systems are between 15 and 25 years old and are beyond end-of-life.
+The Northern Territory Department of Health currently uses four core systems to support patient and client health services.
+These systems are between 15 and 25 years old, have reached end of life and are considered technically obsolete – support from the system vendors is ceasing in 2021.

 Benefits to Territorians:

-- Clinicians will have easier access to integrated client electronic health records, allowing a faster clinical response.
+- Clinicians will have improved access to integrated patient and client electronic health records, allowing faster clinical responses.

-- Client safety will be enhanced with more secure data, faster treatment and an enhanced capability to share health information among care providers.
+- Clinical safety will be enhanced with more secure data, faster treatment and a greater ability to securely share health information among care providers.

 Benefits to NT Health staff and clinicians:

-- Clinicians will have access to client health information from any Government funded health care facility in the Northern Territory.
+- Clinicians will have access to patient and client health information from any NT Health healthcare facility in the Northern Territory.

-- The CCSRP will enable better connectivity between NT Health records and the Australian Government’s My Health Record project.
+- The single, secure, digitally enabled, Territory-wide electronic health record will enable better connectivity between NT Health records and the Australian Government’s My Health Record project.

 Benefits to the Northern Territory Government:

-- Improved population health outcomes in the NT.
+- Improved population health outcomes in the Northern Territory.

-- Fulfilling the need for an integrated Electronic Health Record that is accessible across all NT Health hospital and community based services.
+- Fulfilling the need for an integrated Electronic Health Record that is accessible across all NT Health hospital, primary healthcare centres and community based services.

 - The system will support technology solutions that will improve the quality, safety and efficiency of health care services.

-The CCSRP is an NT Health-led program which aims to improve client outcomes by providing a contemporary system that works best for NT Health staff.
+- The CCSRP is an NT Health program, which is clinically-driven and aims to provide a contemporary electronic system that works best for NT Health staff, their patients and clients.

-Clinicians have been actively engaged in all aspects of the CCSRP including the development of functional requirements in preparation for tendering; detailed assessment of tenders; evaluation of technical proof of concept; participation in governance committees and overall provision of clinical advice and direction.
+- Clinicians have been actively engaged in all aspects of the CCSRP including during the tendering and system procurement phase; in identifying potential clinical and information gaps for design of the system; in governance committees and overall clinical advice and direction for the program.

 The CCSRP governance structure ensures transparency, outcome delivery and a higher likelihood of program success.

-The CCSRP has a comprehensive and contemporary governance framework and is subject to regular reporting and oversight by the NT Government ICT Governance Board.
-The CCSRP also reports directly to government on a quarterly basis including a robust assessment of the status of the program.
+The CCSRP has a comprehensive and contemporary governance framework and is subject to regular reporting and oversight by the NT Government Information and Communications Technology Governance Board.
+The CCSRP also reports directly to government on a quarterly basis, including through robust assessments of the status of the program.